TTA Group’s Sustainability Materiality Assessment (2-14,3-1)

-To address key challenges affecting sustainable development, the Group places great importance on managing material issues that align with the interests of both the Group and its stakeholders, or where improved performance is anticipated.
-This approach enables the Group to set goals and strategies, as well as to effectively monitor and report on the progress of each material topic.
-The Group has conducted an assessment to review any significant changes in sustainability issues, ensuring alignment with its strategies, stakeholder expectations, and the sustainability reporting standards of the Global Reporting Initiative (GRI).
-This assessment aims to reflect material issues that impact the Group's environmental, social, governance, and economic (ESG) performance, as well as influence stakeholder evaluations and decision-making across the entire business value chain.
+To address key challenges affecting sustainable development, the Group places great importance on managing material sustainability topics that align with the interests of both the Group and its stakeholders, or where improved performance is anticipated.
+This approach enables the Group to set goals and strategies, as well as to effectively monitor and report on the progress of each material sustainability topic.
+The Group has conducted an assessment to review any changes to material sustainability topics, ensuring alignment with its strategies, stakeholder expectations, and the sustainability reporting standards of the Global Reporting Initiative (GRI).
+This assessment aims to reflect material sustainability topics that impact the Group’s environmental, social, and governance and economic (ESG) performance, as well as influencing stakeholder evaluations and decision-making across throughout the value chain.
 The materiality assessment results have been reported to and approved by the Board of Directors and consist of 4 key steps, as detailed below.

 | 1.
 Materiality Identification | 2.
 Materiality Prioritization |